ctrlplusb/react-universally/README.md

 Given that we are bundling our server code I have included the `source-map-support` module to ensure that we still get nice stack traces when executing our code.

-## Application Configuration
+## Environment Configuration

-The application is configured via environment variables (e.g. `process.env.FOO_BAR`).

-You can provide the environment variables using standard means (e.g `FOO_BAR=baz npm run build`), or by creating a `.env` file within your application root.
+Environment specific configuration is support via standard environment variables (e.g. passed in via the CLI like `FOO=bar npm run start`) and/or via a `.env` file within your application root.

 The `.env` file is supported by the [`dotenv`](https://github.com/motdotla/dotenv) module.
 Within this file you can provide key/value pairs representing your required environment variables (e.g. `PORT=1337`).
 This can save you a lot of effort in having to provide a large amount of environment variables to your application.

-It's important to note that we have explicitly ignored the `.env` from the git repository, with the expectation that you would manually/automatically create a `.env` that is specific to each environment you compile/execute the application within (e.g. dev/ci/production).

 The application has been configured to accept a mix-match of sources for the environment variables. i.e. you can provide some environment variables via the `.env` file, and others via the cli/host (e.g. `FOO=bar npm run build`).
 This gives you greater flexibility and grants you the opportunity to control the provision of sensitive values (e.g. db connection string).

 To get you started quickly we have provided a `.env_example` file that contains all the environment variables this project currently relies on.
-Copy this file (e.g. `cp .env_example .env`) and then you should be able to run any of the other npm scripts.
+Copy this file (e.g. `cp .env_example .env`) and modify the file as you please.

-___IMPORTANT!___

-To allow for sourcing the environment variables from multiple sources the build scripts go through a process of merging the environment vars into a single collection.
-In order to ensure that nothing unexpected gets passed into the build/deploy process you MUST list any expected environment variable identifiers within the `.env_whitelist` file (which lives at the root of the project).
-Please make sure that you keep this file up to date with any new environment variables that you expect to consume.
-I know this may seem like a bit more effort, but I feel the security around this is worth it.

-___IMPORTANT!___

-Our webpack configuration interprets the environment variables and then "inline replaces" any "process.env.XXX" environment variable reference with it's associated value.
-This means that these environment variables are only needed during compile time, not run time.
-Therefore it's possible to only provide the environment variables for the build commands, and then when you execute the compiled output you need not provide any environment variables.

-If you do find cases where you would prefer an environment variable to be provided at run time rather than compiled into your source then don't add the respective environment variable identifier to the `.env_whitelist` file.
-You will have to make sure that you provide the respective environment variable in run time then (e.g. `FOO_BAR=baz npm run start`).

 ## Express Server Security